12 of the Most Stressful Careers (And What to Do If You’re In One)

 Here are 12 careers that consistently rank at the top for stress levels—plus a reality check on salary, job outlook, and potential exits to a less soul-crushing gig.

-Can You Escape?
-Some physicians transition into concierge medicine, medical consulting, or non-clinical roles like medical writing or healthcare tech.
+• Can You Escape?
+Some physicians are moving toward concierge medicine or pivoting into non-clinical fields like healthcare tech.

 2. Corporate Executives (C-Suite & Senior Leaders)

-Can You Escape?
-Many execs transition into advisory roles, business coaching, or start their own lower-stress ventures.
+• Can You Escape?
+Many execs now pivot into advisory roles, business coaching, or entrepreneurship.

-Can You Escape?
-Some transition into aviation safety roles, training, or regulatory positions.
+• Can You Escape?
+Many transition into aviation safety or regulatory roles.

 4. Lawyers